thuuyen98/PIER-QA/README.md

  ```

 ## Purpose
+This work is based on https://github.com/0xMatthieu/Simple_RAG_app/
 The aim is to provide a simple app implementing a RAG function on specific document.
-It provides a simple Chroma database abstraction layer combined with an simple chat agent to perform RAG
+It provides a simple database abstraction layer combined with an simple chat agent to perform RAG
 ## Structure
 ```
 ├── src